These docs are under active development.

 TokenGroups The groups array — every group SID with its attributes.
 Variable length.

-TokenPrivileges The privilege bitmask — present, enabled, used, enabled_by_default.
+TokenPrivileges The four privilege bitmasks — present, enabled, enabled-by-default, used.

 TokenOwner The default owner SID.